Get the Facts

 Research into brain development underscores that adolescents are in fact children and that the human brain is not fully formed until the age of 25.

-- As the cognitive skills of adolescents are developing, adolescents’ behavior is often impulsive and adolescents lack the ability to focus on the consequences of their behavior.i
+- As the cognitive skills of adolescents are developing, adolescents’ behavior is often impulsive and adolescents lack the ability to focus on the consequences of their behavior.I

-- Because the adolescent brain is still developing, the character, personality traits and behavior of adolescents are highly receptive to change; adolescents respond well to interventions, learn to make responsible choices, and are likely to grow out of negative or delinquent behavior.ii
+- Because the adolescent brain is still developing, the character, personality traits and behavior of adolescents are highly receptive to change; adolescents respond well to interventions, learn to make responsible choices, and are likely to grow out of negative or delinquent behavior.II

-- Over 70% of the children and youth arrested are black or Latino.
-Of those sentenced to incarceration, 80% are black and Latino.v
+- Over 70% 16- and 17-year-olds arrested are Black or Latino.
+Of those sentenced to incarceration, 80% are black and Latino.V

 What’s At Stake?